herdiansc/omdb-react-client/README.md

 - Paginate movie list
 - View movie detail

-#How  to Use Install
+#How  to Install
 - Clone this repository
+- Execute `cd omdb-react-client/` to enter app working directory
-- Execute `npm install` to install devendencies
+- Execute `npm install` to install app devendencies
 - Execute `npm start` to start webpack
 - Visit `http://localhost:8080` to view this app